apache/mesos/docs/upgrades.md

 <a name="0-29-x-allocator-metrics"></a>

 * The allocator metric named <code>allocator/event_queue_dispatches</code> is now deprecated and will be removed with 0.30.
 The new name is <code>allocator/mesos/event_queue_dispatches</code> to better support metrics for alternative allocator implementations.

+<a name="0-29-x-credentials"></a>

+* Mesos 0.29 deprecates the use of plain text credential files in favor of JSON-formatted credential files.

 ## Upgrading from 0.27.x to 0.28.x ##